codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

    :alt: Where you activate the tool
    :width: 500px

-Return to Codio and refresh the **Integrations** page, you will see the integration you created in the bottom section of **LTI 1.3 Configurations** if everything has been set up properly.
+Return to Codio and refresh the **Integrations** page.
+You will see the integration you created in the bottom section of **LTI 1.3 Configurations** if everything has been set up properly.

 Using the Tool in Moodle
 ~~~~~~~~~~~~~~~~~~~~~~~~